chrisr04/reactor/README.md

 }
 ```

-**Note:** It's not necessary override the `blocDependency` every time, we recommend adding it to the highest widget in our view if we want to consume the Bloc in other widgets.
+**Note:** It's not necessary override the `initBloc` every time, we recommend adding it to the highest widget in our view if we want to consume the Bloc in other widgets.

 **Advanced usage**